harness/developer-hub/docs/internal-developer-portal/get-started/register-a-new-software-component.md

 ## Troubleshooting: Failed to register

-If, after registering an entity, your're unable to find the same in your catalog, check the Devtools Plugin for Unprocessed Entities.
+If, after registering an entity, you're unable to find the same in your catalog, check the Devtools Plugin for Unprocessed Entities.
 If it's under the **Pending** tab, wait a few minutes for registration to complete.
-If it's under the **Failed** tab. try re-registering the entity.
+If it's under the **Failed** tab.
+Try re-registering the entity.

 ![](./static/devtools.png)